Scurrlin/LC_Python_vs_Cpp/README.md

-# Analyzing Python vs. C++ Performance in LeetCode Problems
+# Analyzing Python and C++ Performance in LeetCode Problems

 ## Premise